An enjoyable day trip to Roscommon

 In 1577 it was granted to Sir Nicholas Malby, Governor of Connaught who transformed the castle into an imposing, four-storey house, drawing on the symmetrical designs of the Renaissance-style.
 A plan at the entrance shows us a reconstruction of what the house might have looked like in the 16th century including an ornamental garden and a grand avenue of trees.

-It is clear that defence was a major priority in its design during the ongoing periods of political instability - gun loops and other defensive features are still visible today.
+It is clear that defense was a major priority in its design during the ongoing periods of political instability - gun loops and other defensive features are still visible today.
 An additional layer of defence was provided by a deep ditch which surrounded the structure, with the waters of the lake offering further protection on one side.
 It moved back and forth from to English to Irish ownership until eventually it was attacked and partially destroyed by Cromwell’s people in 1652.
 Roscommon Castle was finally burned down in 1690.
 Only partial remains of Malby’s great house survive but the ruins are impressive nonetheless.
 Step inside to get a full sense of scale as the enormous walls tower above you.
 Windows, inner staircases and a garderobe or two are still visible today.

 When visiting, make sure to leave some time for a stop off at Roscommon Abbey, a Dominican priory on the outskirts of the town, one of the most important in medieval Ireland.
 Founded over 750 years ago by Felim O'Conor, King of Connacht, he was buried there in 1265.
 One of the highlights of the site is his tomb, located in a niche at the eastern end of the church and in a prestigious position next to the High Altar.